 Chinook energy content

 The variable related to Chinook salmon energy in our model is ECh,r,o,t,a.
-The data on Chinook length was derived from released data in the RMIS database for coded-wire-tagged (CWT) fish.
-Our assumption is that wild and hatchery fish are about the same size, and the average size of release fish by area and run type reflects the mixture of sub-yearling and yearling fish in the populations.
+The energy of Chinook salmon was estimated as a function of its length, and the data on Chinook length were derived from release data in the RMIS database for coded-wire-tagged (CWT) fish.
+Our assumption was that wild and hatchery fish are about the same size, and the average size of release fish by area and run type reflects the mixture of sub-yearling and yearling fish in the populations.
 The raw length data for the model are in Smolt_AllData.csv for the juveniles, and ChinookLengthAtAge.csv for the adults.
 The wrappers to create the length-at-age arrays are create_SMTLhryt.r and create_CLAmrota.r.
 A summary of the length at data is available in the worksheet “Table_ChinookLengthAtAge” in the appendixTable.xlsx file.
 Lastly, the wrapper to transform the length-at-age of Chinook salmon into energy-at-age of Chinook salmon is in create_EChromta.r.

 We used the energy model developed by (O'Neill et al. 2014) to estimate the kcal of Chinook salmon energy as a function of Chinook salmon length.
 Smolt length is based on average length of smolt releases from the RMIS database.
 We used a separate database than the one that was used to estimate the hatchery total production.
-The length data was found in the CWT (coded wire tag) database.
 Figure 2 shows a screenshot of how we queried the data.
 We used the same regional codes in Table 3 to map the hatchery release locations to the areas in our model.
 Our estimates of smolt length did not vary across years, but they did vary by area, run type, and across months (Table 6).
 In many cases there may have been no recorded smolt lengths for a particular area and run.
-When that occurred we took the average of the smolts lengths from the adjacent areas by run type, and if there were no observation for a run in the adjacent areas we took that average across all observed runs in the adjacent areas.
+When that occurred we took the average of the smolts lengths from the adjacent areas by run type, and if there were no observations for a run in the adjacent areas we took that average across all observed runs in the adjacent areas.

-Based on work by Teel et al. (2015) and Weitkamp et al. (2015) we expect the juvenile Chinook salmon to stay in the coastal areas for at least one model time-step.
-Rather model the residence of juvenile Chinook salmon in each area, we assumed that the size of the juveniles was equal to the release size of the juvenile, plus 40 days of growth – 10 days for the estimated migration time between the release site, or rearing location for natural stocks, and an additional 30 days for the average residence time in each area.
-Based on work by Weitkamp et al. (2015) we can use an average of 1.3 mm/day in growth.
+Based on work by Teel et al. (2015) and Weitkamp et al. (2015) we expect the juvenile Chinook salmon to stay in the coastal areas for more than one model time-step.
+Rather model the residence of juvenile Chinook salmon in each area, we assumed that the size of the juveniles was equal to the release size of the juvenile, plus 40 days of growth – 10 days for the estimated migration time between the release site in the rivers, or rearing location for natural stocks, and an additional 30 days for the average residence time in each area.
+Based on work by Weitkamp et al. (2015) we used an average of 1.0 mm/day in growth for all run types.